AKeyframe/familyRecipes-frontend/README.md

 # The Family Table
-A web appication designed for families to store and share their recipes withfamily members.
-You can find the application [here](https://the-family-table.netlify.app/).
+The Family Table is a responsive, full MERN stack web application for users to store their favorite recipes and share them with their loved ones.
+Users are able to create tables, allowing any who are a part of them to see any recipe of the table members.
+Protected with JWT tokens, only you and your family / families will have access to your personal recipes.
+(Heroku takes a bit to spin up so give the site a sec to load as well as signup/login) You can find the application [here](http://the-family-table.herokuapp.com/).

 ## Technologies
 - HTML